AaronBertrand/ParamParser/README.md

     - for a database, same, concat all definitions together with GO between each
     - but inject metadata so output can reflect source
       - (say if two different files (or even different batches in the same file) contain procedures with same name but different interface)
+- fix `ParamId` to be 1-based
 - should also accept path to ScriptDom.dll as an optional argument
 - for now, just:
   - takes a raw script pasted in (call at the end with lots of examples)
   - and outputs a PSCustom object to the console usng Write-Output.
-- need to also take an input argument to define output target
+- need to also take an argument to define output target
   - output to console
   - out-csv, out-xml, out-json, to pipeline, or to a file
   - pass credentials to save the DataTable to a database